LGBTQ+ Pride Month and Resources

 Today, Pride Month celebrations include parades, picnics, parties, workshops, symposia, and concerts, attracting millions of participants around the world.
 The purpose of these celebrations is to recognize the contributions that LGBTQ+ individuals made to our society and country.

-- Annapolis MD Pride: Annapolis will have its second LGBTQ+ Pride Parade & Festival on June 27, but all the festivities will be virtual this year.
-(LEARN MORE)
+- Annapolis MD Pride: Annapolis will have its third LGBTQ+ Pride Parade & Festival on October 30 (LEARN MORE)

 - DC Public Library: From trivia to book clubs, the DC Public Library is hosting a multitude of online events and activities this month.
 (LEARN MORE)